ocean-Disty/MonsterRPG-Installer/README.md

 Blockland while the game is running.
 The two small launcher programs that do that use the same Windows calls every DLL injector uses, and a few scanners score on that pattern alone.
 They are not wrong about what the code does.
-It is how the mod works, and it is how Blockland mods have always worked.
+It is how the mod works, and it is how Blockland dll mods have always worked.

 What it is **not** is a downloader, whatever the label says.
 There is no networking code in the installer at all.
 It imports no network library and